- leencek

 1v2 Clutch by Kaajak Against Wolves Esports

 On the second map of the lower bracket final between Fnatic and Wolves Esports on Icebox, Fnatic player Kaajak performed an impressive 1v2 clutch.
-It all began when SiuFatBB from Wolves scored a double kill, taking out two players with one bullet, leaving Kaajak as the last man standing.
-However, he calmly dealt with the remaining opponents and defused the Spike, saving the round for his team and strengthening Fnatic's position.
+It all started when SiuFatBB from Wolves scored a double kill, taking out two players with one bullet, leaving Kaajak as the last man standing.
+However, he coolly dealt with the remaining opponents and defused the Spike, saving the round for his team and strengthening Fnatic's position.

 Crazy 3K by Alfajer Against Rex Regum Qeon